paglimo/beegfs-go/watch/README.md

 #### Optimize performance by not acknowledging every event

-While eventually failing to send acknowledgements will impact performance, if BeeWatch required subscribers to send a response acknowledging each event we would add quite a bit of overhead just sending back "control" messages.
-This would especially impact performance if BeeWatch required subscribers to acknowledge an event before the next one is sent.
+While eventually failing to send acknowledgements will impact performance, if Watch required subscribers to send a response acknowledging each event we would add quite a bit of overhead just sending back "control" messages.
+This would especially impact performance if Watch required subscribers to acknowledge an event before the next one is sent.

-To optimize performance BeeWatch does not recommend acknowledging each event, nor does it require acknowledging an event before the next event is sent.
+To optimize performance Watch does not recommend acknowledging each event, nor does it require acknowledging an event before the next event is sent.
 Instead subscribers should acknowledge events on a fixed time based interval, generally every second allows for reasonable performance while avoiding buffer